 Slice bratwurst and eat with a fork dipping into ketchup, mustard or your favorite dip.
 Beer cheese is also a yummy addition.
-You can serve the sausage on a soft roll or pretzel roll and pile it with slaw, kraut, onions and peppers.
+You can serve the sausage on a soft roll or pretzel roll and pile it with slaw, kraut, or sauteed peppers and onions.
 I often serve these flavorful sausages with French fries, pasta salad or a variety of sides.

 Round out your delicious meal by serving you baked bratwurst with: